 Even though the appropriate levels of training will be recognized, these horses are not expected to demonstrate behavior or performance beyond that necessary for a reasonable presentation to the judge.

 Horses are to be shown in a halter, regular or show type is acceptable.
 For the longing demonstration, the only attachment allowed to the halter is the longe line.
 The longe line may not exceed 30 feet (9.14 m) in length with a chain or snap attached to the halter.
 The longe line must hang free from the halter without touching any part of the horse.
 It is permissible to use a longe whip as long as the exhibitor does not touch the horse with it.

 Gaits to be judged according to gaits for western pleasure and hunter under saddle.
 Judge(s) will be outside of the longing circle.
 The exhibitor will enter the arena and await the signal.
 Once a signal is given, the exhibitor will be allowed 1 and ½ minutes to present their horse.
 At the end of 45 seconds a signal will be given as a halfway mark.
 Another signal will be given at the end of the run.

-It is suggested that the horse jog (trot) and lope (canter) in each direction, as they will be scored each way.
+The horse will walk, jog (trot) and lope (or canter) in each direction as they will be scored each way.
 The exhibitor may begin work in the direction of their choice (counter or clock-wise).